Minneapolis Beekeeping Rules and Regulations

 - No barrier is required if adjoining property is undeveloped, zoned for agriculture/industry, or is a wildlife management area with no horse and foot trails within 25 feet of the apiary lot line.
 No barrier is needed on rooftop hives if they are at least 5 feet from the side of the structure and at least 15 feet from adjacent occupied structures.

-For further information or to apply for a permit, please contact Ann Thelen at Minneapolis Animal Care and Control:
+For further information or to apply for a permit, please visit the Animal Care and Control permits page or contact Ann Thelen at Minneapolis Animal Care and Control:

 Visit our Keeping Bees page to access additional resources and learn more about ways the City of Minneapolis supports beekeeping.

 Last updated Jun 27, 2017